-The difference between the original and final budget for the general fund was due to the use of unassigned fund balance.
+There was no difference between the original and final budget for the general fund.

-The general fund actual revenues were under budgeted amounts by \$12,170.
-This was primarily due to all categories being receipted at or under budgeted amounts except interest income and other revenues.
+The general fund actual revenues exceeded budgeted amounts by \$154,449.
+This was primarily due to all categories being receipted at or in excess of budgeted amounts.

-The general fund actual expenditures were over budget by \$24,124.
-All expenditure categories were at or over budget with the exception of sanitation, Cobbossee watershed, organizations and social services, education, overlay and debt service - interest.
+The general fund actual expenditures were over budget by \$98,753.
+All expenditure categories were at or over budget with the exception of recreation, overlay and debt service - interest.